(Portable Electrical Appliance Testing) - PAT

 HOW LONG DOES TESTING TAKE?

 Typically testing takes between 30-60 minutes however it really depends on the number of items being tested.
-Unlike most other companies we also check and test electrical sockets and light switches all at no extra cost to you.
+As a pro active company and unlike most other companies, we also check and test electrical sockets, light fittings and switches all at no extra cost.

 WHY DO I NEED TO PAT TEST APPLIANCES?